Jennifer Runyon, Managing Editor, RenewableEnergyWorld.com

 August 27, 2012 | 23 Comments

-About one year ago, California made history by enacting a law that would require the highest amount of renewable energy to be incorporated into a continental state's energy mix: 33 percent by 2020.
+New Hampshire, USA -- About one year ago, California made history by enacting a law that would require the highest amount of renewable energy to be incorporated into a continental state's energy mix: 33 percent by 2020.
 That number is at least 8 percent higher than the next most aggressive state renewable portfolio standards and upwards of 10 percent more than the average renewable portfolio standard for all the states in the nation.

 For background, a renewable portfolio standard is a law passed by the state legislature that compels all or certain utilities in that state to source a set percentage of the energy they supply to their ratepayers from renewable sources.
 States have various definitions of renewable sources but for the most part, wind, solar, small-scale hydropower, biomass, and geothermal energy used for electricity apply.
 Only some states allow thermal renewables to go towards RPS requirements like solar water heating or biomass heating and cooling but that is starting to reverse.